Academic Catalog

 • is on an approved leave of absence and does not have to reapply to return.

+Any student who does not fall into one of the above categories is not eligible.
 Projects do not necessarily need to be in the discipline of the student’s major.
-Interdisciplinary projects may be proposed, as well.
-Any student who does not fall into one of the above categories is not eligible.
+Interdisciplinary projects may be proposed.

-Off-Campus Summer Scholars awards support students and faculty conducting a full-time independent research, scholarly, or creative project in any discipline (including the sciences) that requires some or all of the time to be spent off-campus.
+Off-Campus Summer Scholars awards from the Lisska Center provide support for students conducting a full-time independent research, scholarly, or creative project in fine arts, humanities, or social sciences that requires some or all of the time to be spent off-campus.
 Projects typically last 10 weeks between mid-May and the end of July.
 (Some time may be spent on campus before and/or after the off-campus portion of the project.)
 A Denison faculty member must be the primary mentor, but a non-Denison mentor may help supervise the project on-site, as appropriate.
 Proposals must specify the role and time commitment of the Denison and non-Denison mentors; faculty stipends will be awarded accordingly.
 The student stipend and guidelines are the same as for on-campus awards, but also cover travel expenses and provide an allowance for off-campus housing.
 Applications for Off-Campus Summer Scholars awards are evaluated by the SRGC.
 For complete guidelines, see the Lisska Center MyDenison page.

 Woodyard Scholars awards provide students with Summer Scholars awards to carry out individual or collaborative projects in the area of “Religion and Civic Responsibility.”
 Woodyard Scholars are supervised by members of the Religion Department for 10 weeks between mid-May and the end of July.
 (For projects involving other disciplines, other faculty members may also be involved.)
 For more information, contact the Department of Religion.